sijuswamy/KTU-Maths-Updation/GAMAT201.md

 ## Directions for Course Delivery

 This course is designed to build mathematical foundations for Computer Science and Engineering.

-Introduce the concept of matrix and its applications through an excel sheet structure.
+- (Hour-1) Introduce the concept of matrix and its applications through an excel sheet structure.
 It is better to create a Google form and give the students to fill out the forms with the basic details like- Name, Age, Gender, marks in Physics, Chemistry & Mathematics and expectation about the course.
 Introduce the concept of dataset, features (columns), samples / vectors as (rows).
-Various data types like name as string, age as numerical variable, gender as categorical variable etc., Presence of non numerical columns demands transformations from character/ string to numerical values.
+Various data types like name as string, age as numerical variable, gender as categorical variable etc., Presence of non-numerical columns demands transformations from character/ string to numerical values.
 In essence the students should get the concept that matrix is both a data representation and analytics tool.

 ----
 # Module-1: Fundamentals of Linear Algebra